Leasing a Car in 2023: This Is When Leasing a Car Is Smarter Than Buying Outright

 2. Finance Lease

-Finance leases are mostly used by businesses.
-A financier purchases the vehicle and leases it to an organisation in fixed monthly repayments or instalments.
-At the end of the lease term, the lessee is obligated to pay the residual value of the car and assume its ownership or renew the lease for another run.
+At the end of the lease term, the lessee is obligated to pay the residual value of the car to the finance company and assume its ownership or renew the lease for another run.
+The residual value paid at the end of finance leases is known as a balloon payment.

 3. Operating Lease

 An operating lease is similar to a finance lease, except in this case, the lessee does not have to make a balloon payment after the lease period expires.
 The vehicle is simply handed back to the financier at the end of the lease term.
+Operating leases often will still allow you to purchase the car outright at the end of the lease or arrange a new lease.

-Pros and Cons of Leasing a Car
+Pros and Cons of Car Leases

 Leasing is quickly becoming an alluring alternative to buying a new car, especially for the working class that can take advantage of novated leases.
 Many motorists seem to prefer subtle monthly lease payments rather than committing to car loans or making a massive investment in car ownership.
 However, there are two sides to leasing cars: